-The Hornets, recently sold by the NBA to Saints owner Tom Benson, won the league's draft lottery Wednesday and the No. 1 pick overall _ which they almost certainly will use to select the consensus college player of the year who led Kentucky to a national title.
+NEW YORK – The New Orleans Hornets, recently sold by the NBA to Saints owner Tom Benson, have won the NBA’s draft lottery and the No. 1 pick overall.

 The Hornets moved up from the fourth spot, where they had a 13.7 percent chance, to earn the pick.